Growth comes from 12 interconnected metrics

 Marketing automation setup

 Manual lead management breaks at scale.
-Automation captures every lead, scores them by intent, and keeps them warm until they're ready to buy all whilst you sleep.
+Automation captures every lead, scores them by intent, and keeps them warm until they are ready to buy—all while you sleep.

 Broken tracking means flying blind.
-Proper implementation shows exactly which traffic converts, which campaigns deliver ROI, and where to double down.
-Measurement makes optimisation possible.
+Proper implementation shows exactly which traffic converts, which campaigns deliver ROI, and where to double down on what works.

 Personal productivity

-Plan your week like your marketing budget.
+Plan your week with intention.
 Manage tasks with a system you trust.
 Stay out of inbox traps.
 Protect deep work time.
 Run better meetings.
 Close your week with a firebreak.

 Suggested tools